-The required student activities and recreation fees entitle degree-seeking students to use the facilities of Sarratt Student Center and the Student Recreation Center.
+The required student activities and recreation fees entitle degree-seeking students to use the facilities of Sarratt Student Center and the Vanderbilt Recreation and Wellness Center.
 The fees also cover admission to certain social and cultural events and subscriptions to certain campus publications.
 The activities fee for graduate students also includes funding for activities sponsored by the Graduate Student Council.
 Specific information on these fees is published annually in the Student Handbook.
 By payment of an additional fee, students and their spouses may use their identification cards for admission to athletic events.

 The student activities fee and the student recreation fee will be waived automatically if the student is a part-time student registered for four or fewer semester hours and not registered in a thesis or dissertation research course.
 Students who reside beyond an approximate sixty-mile radius from campus as determined by ZIP code and students who want to have fees waived due to exceptional circumstances must petition in writing for a waiver through the Office of Recreation Administration, PMB 406206, 2301 Vanderbilt Place, Nashville, Tennessee 37240-6206.
-A waiver request form may be obtained by emailing waiverscommittee@vanderbilt.edu or by calling (615) 322-3963.
-A \$10 late fee is assessed to eligible students who apply for waivers after August 19 for the fall semester and January 7 for the spring semester.
-No waivers are granted after the end of the semester in which the fee occurs, and, per the Student Handbook, there are no waivers of the summer activity and recreation fees.
+For waiver requirements and for an online waiver request form, please visit our website at vanderbilt.edu /recadmin.
+A \$10 late fee is assessed to eligible students who apply for waivers after August 14 for the fall semester and January 2 for the spring semester.
+No waivers are granted after the end of the semester in which the fee occurs, and per the Student Handbook, there are no waivers of the summer activity and recreation fees.
+For more information, please see vanderbilt.edu/recadmin.